Nutstothemoo/Nutstothemoo/README.md

 -----------------

-- 👀 I’m interested in JS ecosystem, blockchain
+- 👀 I’m interested in Golang and Typescript ecosystem, blockchain
 - 💞️ I’m looking to collaborate on any project with fuego dev :fire:

 -----------------